 The following sections provide additional details on major policy areas and pressure points impacting the OP Update.
-It also summarizes how staff intend to complete the comprehensive OP Update.
+It also summarizes how staff intend to complete the comprehensive OP Update and proposed Secondary Plans.
+A section outlining the implications of advancing the timing of the proposed East Beaver Creek Local Centre Secondary Plan is also included in response to a Council motion.